davisjam/davisjam.github.io/_pages/home.md

 ## 2025

+- One paper accepted to **EMSE** on the naming conventions of pre-trained models.
+Congrats to Wenxin and the author team!
 - NSF funds an RFE grant to study prompt engineering education.
 Thank you, US taxpayers!
 - NSF funds an OAC Core grant to develop cyberinfrastructure for multi-modal/multi-stream deep learning models.
 Thank you, US taxpayers!
 - One paper accepted to **ICSE'26**: An empirical study of "unit proofing" for formal memory safety guarantees.
 Congrats to Paschal and the team!